 British Heart Foundation, Piccadilly Gardens

-I didn’t have much hope for this place when it first opened a few months back but boy was I wrong.
-This BHF chazza is absolutely amazing, and its become a regular stop-off on my lunch run throughout the week – and I’ve managed to pick up some absolute corkers so far.
-An electric blue Barbour jacket for £40, some vintage Levi’s 511 for £35 and a pair of sunglasses for a tenner.
+This BHF charity shop is absolutely mint, and has become a regular stop off for vintage loving city folk on their lunch break.
+Inside you’ll find items such as an electric blue Barbour jacket for £40, some vintage Levi’s 511 for £35 and a pair of sunglasses for a tenner.
 The range of vintage stuff is always changing and being updated, there’s a small but excellent selection of homewares and you can pick up some rare sneakers in here too!

 British Heart Foundation, 51 Piccadilly, Manchester M1 2AP

 Two floors of absolute vintage heaven, Stockport’s Vintage Emporium is a maze of fashion, homeware and everything in between that sits right in the heart of Pear Mill.
 Each part of the mill is owned by a different vendor, and spans old school dining sets, vintage Beatles memorabilia, Carharrt overalls and art from local creatives.
 You could honestly spend all day in here, there’s so much to get through!

 The kilo sale, which is also run by Blue Rinse, allows you to pay for your vintage garments by weight.
 There’s always one-of-a-kind pick and mix mens and women’s vintage clothing from the 60s-90s, including all of your favourite branded names, and it’ll cost you a mere 15 quid for a kilo of clothing!

 Kilo Sale, Sachas Hotel, Oldham Street Entrance, Manchester, M4 1SH